Berlin Crisis of 1958–1959

 The Berlin Crisis of 1958–1959 was a crisis over the status of West Berlin during the Cold War.
 It resulted from efforts by Soviet leader Nikita Khrushchev to react strongly against American nuclear warheads located in West Germany, and build up the prestige of the Soviet satellite state of East Germany.
 American President Dwight D. Eisenhower mobilized NATO opposition.
 He was strongly supported by German Chancellor Konrad Adenauer, but the United Kingdom went along reluctantly.
 There was never any military action.
 The result was a continuation of the status quo in Berlin, and a move by Eisenhower and Khrushchev toward détente.
 The Berlin problem had not disappeared, and escalated into a major conflict over building the Berlin Wall in 1961.
-See Berlin Crisis of 1961.

 Background

 Emigration through East Berlin

 Between 1945 and 1950, over 1.5 million people emigrated from Soviet-occupied Eastern European countries to the West.
 Entry into West Germany from the East was relatively easy, as it eased the still recovering East German economy.
 The number of Eastern Europeans (mostly Germans) applying for political asylum in West Germany was 197,000 in 1950, 165,000 in 1951, 182,000 in 1952 and 331,000 in 1953.
 The exodus was especially high among intellectuals, engineers and highly skilled workers.
 The drain became intolerable for the Kremlin, which in the early 1950s imposed the system of emigration restriction on their satellites.
 In 1953 the Inner German border between the two German states was closed.
 In 1955, the Kremlin transferred control over civilian access in Berlin to East Germany, officially abdicating direct responsibility of matters therein, thus passing control to a government not recognized by the Western powers that held sovereignty in West Berlin, the United States, Britain, and France.
 There were still far too many visitors who never returned, so the East German government stopped all travel between the west and east in 1956.

 Despite the official closing of the Inner German border in 1952, the border in Berlin remained considerably more accessible than the rest of the border because it was administered by all four occupying powers.
 Accordingly, Berlin became the main route by which East Germans left for the West.
 The Berlin sector border was essentially a "loophole" through which Eastern Bloc citizens could still escape.
 The millions of East Germans who had escaped by 1961 totalled a fifth of the entire East German population.
 The loss was disproportionately heavy among professionals—engineers, technicians, physicians, teachers, lawyers and skilled workers.
 The "brain drain" of professionals had become so damaging to the political credibility and economic viability of East Germany that closing this loophole and securing the Soviet-imposed east–west-Berlin frontier was imperative.